clowa/unit_convert/README.md

 double result = convert(celsius, fahrenheit, 100);
 ~~~

-Units can also be converted using the `to` method on each unit:
+or using the `to` method on each unit:

 ~~~dart
 double result = celsius.to(fahrenheit, 100);